-It is obvious that the Ottoman Empire was one of the greatest empires in the history of the world and unfortunately it has been ignored by historians and history lovers.
+Everybody knows that the Ottoman Empire was one of the greatest empires in the history of the world.
+However, it is unfortunate that it is generally ignored by historians and history lovers, in spite of the fact that it lasted more than 600 years and stretched, at their greatest, from Hungary to the Persian Gulf, and from North Africa to the Caucasus.
 In this list, we compiled the 10 best Ottoman Empire books for you.

 10. The Ottoman Empire, 1700-1922 (by Donald Quataert)